projectatomic/atomic-site/source/blog/2016-09-12-intro-to-system-containers.md

 # systemctl start flannel
 ```

-The template mechanism allows use to configure settings for images
+The template mechanism allows us to configure settings for images.
-that support those, for example we could use the following command to
+For example, we could use the following command to
 configure Flannel to use another Etcd endpoint instead of the default
 `http://127.0.0.1:2379`: